State of the climate: Summer 2021 sets new high for average land temperature

 The first nine months of the year saw record concentrations of major greenhouse gases – CO2, methane and nitrous oxide – in the atmosphere.
 Arctic sea ice extent was low for much of the year, but recovered in late summer to set a minimum level on the 12th lowest on record.

-With data through to the end of the summer now available, Carbon Brief can now confirm that the meteorological summer of 2021 was the warmest summer on record for the world’s land areas – and the fourth warmest summer on record for the globe as a whole (ocean, land and air).
+With data through to the end of the summer now available, Carbon Brief can now confirm that the northern-hemisphere summer of 2021 was the warmest on record for the world’s land areas – and the fourth warmest June-July-August period on record for the globe as a whole (ocean, land and air).

 While global temperatures are a key indicator of climate change, no human experiences the global average.
 Land regions have, on average, warmed around 50% faster than the world as a whole, with higher latitude land regions warming faster still.